Research focus

 Medizindoktorand Alexander Ziebolz (MD-Projekt GRK2762/1 und Brigitte und Dr. Konstanze Wegener Stiftung): Rolle des Mikrobioms für Immunmodulation im Rahmen einer kombinierten Radioimmuntherapie

-mit Prof. Dr. Verena Jendrossek
+with Prof. Dr. Verena Jendrossek

 UMESciA-Projekt: Dr. Lena Gockeln: Relevance of biological factors to outcome of radio(chemo)therapy or radio(chemo)therapy-immunotherapy combinations in advanced solid human tumors